 we must be able to unravel the information contained in the diffraction

 unexpected ways to gain knowledge on the internal structure of

-matter, these two researchers were already aware that going backwards,
+matter.
+These two researchers were already aware that the right way to

-that is, stepping from the diffraction pattern to the atomic positions
+that is, stepping from the puzzle contained in diffraction pattern to

 need to remember what happens when a crystal is illuminated with

 waves pass through a crystal they interfere with each other,

 giving rise to waves that deviate from the line defined by the